 - Loose implant.
 Your prosthetic may feel loose because the restoration needs to be adjusted or reaffixed.
 However, it could be a symptom of failure, so it’s best to let us know about it as soon as possible.

 - Unusual pain.
 Other than some initial soreness after the implant placement procedure, your implant should feel completely natural and comfortable.
 If you experience severe pain, it likely points to a complication needing immediate attention.

 - Bleeding, pus, or swelling.
 These are all indications of an infection.
 Contact us right away!

 - Difficulty chewing.
 After your dental implants have the restorations attached, you should have the ability to eat basically anything.
 Trouble chewing is an obvious sign of something amiss.

 How Dental Implant Salvage Works

 If you suspect a problem with your implants, you need to bring it to our attention immediately.
 The sooner the better!
 In some cases, especially when implant failure is caught and treated as early as possible, we are able to save the implant through conservative treatments like a deep cleaning of your teeth and antibiotics.
 In others, however, damage to the surrounding tissue may be such that we need to remove the implant entirely.
 After we’ve restored your oral health, perhaps through a bone graft or gum disease therapy, we may consider revisiting the idea of dental implants.

-I Need a Checkup & Cleaning I am Looking for a Dentist for My Family I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Unhappy with My Smile I am Scared of the Dentist I am in Pain & Need Help I Need My Wisdom Teeth Removed View Our Services
+I Need a Checkup & Cleaning I Need a Dentist for My Child I am Worried About Gum Disease I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Enhance My Smile I Want a Straighter Smile I am Scared of the Dentist I'm Having Trouble Sleeping I Have a Dental Emergency View Our Services